IgnasiLucas/cophyhopa/README.md

+# 2021-10-08
+The DNA libraries are prepared.
+Eleven of them were analysed in Bioanalyser for quality control.
+The concentrations of all them are also determined with Qubit.
+Here I plan to check the correlation between Qubit and Bioanalyser estimations, as well as to determine the amount of DNA that we need to pool per sample.

 # 2021-07-05
 I compare the fluorescence profile obtained with a Bioanalyser of a product of double digestion with the expected profile from the in silico digestions.
 I conclude